mpenet/spex/README.md

 Subject to changes/breakage.
 Use at own risk.

-At the moment it does only two things:
+At the moment it does only two things and does not rely on spec internals tricks at the cost of some user friendlyness sometimes.

 * adds a sugar to create namespaces within a ns
   If you are in the user namespace